yangcy1993/starter-hugo-academic/content/authors/admin/_index.md

     - course: BSc in Artificial Intelligence
       institution: Massachusetts Institute of Technology
       year: 2008
-	- course: Ph.D. in Mechanical Engineering
-      institution: University of Science and Technology of China (USTC)
-      year: 2020
-    - course: B.S. in Mechanical Engineering
-      institution: University of Science and Technology of China (USTC)
-      year: 2015

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons